 Currently there are 12 major categories containing 154 hazard topics.
-The major categories are (in alphabetical order): Ag Buildings, Agricultural Machinery, Agri-retail, Agritourism, Animals/ Livestock, B&B/Residential, Bio-Security, Manure Storage and Handling, Off-Road Vehicles/Machines, Other Structures/ Accessories, Pesticides and Chemicals, Tractors.
+The major categories are (in alphabetical order): Ag Buildings, Agricultural Machinery, Agri-retail, Agritourism, Animals/Livestock, B&B/Residential, Bio-Security, Manure Storage and Handling, Off-Road Vehicles/Machines, Other Structures/Accessories, Pesticides and Chemicals, Tractors.

-Figure 3.6 is a snapshot of the SaferFarm.org website and information for establishing an account.
+Figure 3.6 is a snapshot of the SaferFarm.org website.
 You can use your cell phone, iPad, tablet, laptop, or other mobile device to bring this site up.
-If you are a first-time user, you will need to create an account so click on the Register link in the upper right-hand corner.
-Registering is free.
+If you are a first-time user, you will need to create an account so click on the